skellis46/slipbox/literature notes/Weiser - PhotoTherapy Techniques in Counselling and Therapy.md

 > Memories and feelings do not communicate directly in words -- they flow whether or not they are being noticed or believed.
 When people pause to describe or explain them, this very act automatically alters what is being experienced or observed.
 This is the reason that the nonverbal sensory-based Therapies are the most appropriate approaches for working with the primarily visual metaphorical language of the unconscious, especially PhotoTherapy or Art Therapy (or, even better, both combined). [@weiser-2004-phototherapy p.34]

-> Because objective truth of any image is therefore an impossibility, no two viewers will ever get identical meaning from the same photograph.
+> Because objective truth of any image is therefore an impossibility, no two viewers will ever get identical meaning from the same tphotograph.
 This technique has been named "Photo-Projectives", because people always project meaning onto a photograph -- there is simply no other way to see one. [@weiser-2004-phototherapy p.44]

 > Looking at a table on which many photos were laid out, one woman picked a photo of a person looking out of a train window, as being the one that most caught her attention emotionally. [@weiser-2004-phototherapy p.44]